Contact the GG Archives

 Danish Kringle Fresh from the Gjenvick Family Kitchen, Ready to Eat!

-Danish Kringle (Dansk Smørekringle)
+Danish Kringle Recipe

 This old Danish pastry is legendary.
-It symbolizes the "rygge" which means "comfortable and good" life.
+It symbolizes the "hygge," which means "comfortable and good" life.
 There is a secret to Kringle baking: the dough is made with the butter rolled in -- not mixed or blended with a fork or pastry blender.

 Danish Open-Faced Anchovy Sandwiches